It's Rush Limbaugh, and this is one and only Excellence in Broadcasting Network.

 Why, I think it was just Monday.

-I I think I think it was just Monday.
+I think it was just Monday.

-Uh uh the uh Jimmy Carter was part of Habitat for Humanity, this great organization out there building homes for people that couldn't afford them.
+Jimmy Carter was part of Habitat for Humanity, this great organization out there building homes for people that couldn't afford them.

-Uh went out there, you hammer nails.
+Went out there, you hammer nails.

-In fact, to give you the history on this, Jimmy Carter joined Habitat for Humanity, and whenever we saw a video of Jimmy Carter, he's out there hammering nails, building houses in Georgia and Northern Florida.
+And whenever we saw a video of Jimmy Carter, he's out there hammering nails, building houses in Georgia, northern Florida.

-And they had the Nixon funeral.
+And then Nixon died, and they had the Nixon funeral.

 And of course, Carter hated Nixon.